- Colorectal cancer is the second-leading cause of cancer death in men and the third-leading cause in women.

 Source: Wellmark Blue Cross and Blue Shield

 Colonoscopies are generally covered 100 percent as a screening test after age 50.
 Stool-based tests are generally covered when provided as part of a routine preventive exam.
-Before you get a screening colonoscopy, and to avoid surprise costs, call customer service at the number on your ID card, or log in and use the myWellmark® Care Finder, to find out how much you should expect to pay for it.
+Before you get a screening colonoscopy, and to avoid surprise costs, call customer service at the number on your ID card, or log in to myWellmark® Opens New Window to find out how much you should expect to pay for it.